Yash1028/NECARE/README.md

 dgl-cu101=0.4.1

-To be eaier, you can also simply apply my conda environment by :
+To be easier, you can also simply apply my conda environment by :

 conda create  --name necare --file requirements.txt